Kyle Turley: The Kyle Turley Band

 A year after retiring from football, Turley moved to Nashville where he set his sights on pursuing a music career.
 He formed The Kyle Turley Band and released his first album, a 4-track self-titled EP, in 2009.
 His first full-length album, Anger Management, was released in 2010 and included all songs from the earlier EP.
 The album sold over 10,000 copies and reached as high as No. 69 and 17 on the iTunes and AmazonMP3 country charts respectively, while also charting at No. 8 on Billboard's Heatseekers South Central chart.
 His next album, a 6-song EP titled Death, Drugs & the DoubleCross, came out in 2011 and became the top selling album in New Orleans, as well as reaching #1 on Billboards Heatseekers South Central chart and #28 on the Heatseekers chart overall.
 Turley's second full-length album Skull Shaker was released in 2013.

 Turley sings and plays guitar for The Kyle Turley Band.
 He describes his style of music as "power country", drawing influences from old-school country, heavy metal, Southern rock, and punk rock.
 Some of Turley's song lyrics make reference to his football career, including the tracks "Flyin' Helmets" and "Anger Management" which allude to Turley's helmet tossing incident.
 The song "My Soul Bleeds Black and Gold" is a tribute to the city of New Orleans and its football team, which in the years since his 2003 departure Turley has expressed regret for leaving.

 Turley has toured extensively with his band, including in spring 2010 when he hit the road with Hank Williams III across the western United States.
-Other acts that Turley has opened for include Lynyrd Skynyrd, Eric Church, Joe Nichols, George Jones, Jake Owen, David Allan Coe, Josh Thompson, and Kansas.
+Other acts that Turley has opened for include Lynyrd Skynyrd, Eric Church, Joe Nichols, George Jones, Stephen Cochran, Jake Owen, David Allan Coe, Josh Thompson, and Kansas.